 Mother's Day as a Political Movement

-She insisted the Mothers' Day Work Clubs become neutral ports in a sea of political differences.
+She insisted the Mothers' Day clubs become neutral ports in a sea of political differences.
 Jarvis and other club members fed and clothed Union and Confederate soldiers; treated their wounds and, just as they'd done with the Appalachian's poorest workers, taught life-saving sanitation methods.

 It was a passion that grew out of Jarvis' own tragedies.
 Years earlier, four of her children had died from contagious diseases such as diphtheria, scarlet fever and whooping cough [source: Tyler-McGraw].
 Their deaths would be the first blows of many.
 Four more of her 12 children would be buried before reaching their 18th birthdays.